jamesbehr/nix/README.md

-# Nix System configuration
+# Niks
-My system configuration and dotfiles for my Unix systems.
+Declarative system configuration and dotfile management for all of my machines using Nix.

 ## Installation
 ### NixOS